Legacy

 School Legacy

-When we open a new school we plan for our future legacy.
-We know the impact of what we do will live on and that is what makes our role in setting up schools so meaningful.
+When we open a new school, we plan for our future legacy.
+We know the impact of what we do will live on, making our role in setting up schools so meaningful.
 We do this by “beginning with the end in mind.”

 A school needs a heart!
 It needs to lead with spirit and emotion.
 It needs to change lives.
 These ideas are driven by human relationships and they sit outside the “business of schools.”
 But they are essential and integral to a school’s success.